skornweiss/covid_protocols_rtd/docs/index.rst

    a.
 Continue standard practices

-2. **Noninvasive ventilation, high flow nasal cannula, and nebulizers:**
+2. **Noninvasive ventilation, high flow nasal cannula:**

    a.
 Indications remain the same (including OSA)

    b.
 Because rates of asymptomatic carriage in the community are
       unknown, and aerosolization risk is unknown, wherever possible:

       i.
+Consider alternate options as available (e.g., nocturnal nasal cannula.)

+      ii.
 Use airborne precautions (Strict isolation, N95, negative pressure room)

-      ii.
+      iii.
 Use a closed circuit: BWH NIPPV machine with dual limb with a HEPA filter and BWH mask without anti-asphyxia valve.

-      iii.
+      iv.
 Ensure masks/devices fit well and there is minimal air leak

+      v.
+Avoid use of home NIV devices (particularly if single limb with anti-asphyxia valve)

    c.
-Patients should not use their home CPAP or Bipap devices or masks
-      as these can aerosolize particles (particularly single limb devices with anti-asphyxia valves)

-      i.
-Transition to a BWH device as above

-      ii.
-Consider using nocturnal nasal cannula in lieu of CPAP where possible
+Treat as though this person is a PUI (see below)

-3. **Intubation:**
+3. **Cardiac Arrest:**

    a.
 Treat as though this person is a PUI (see below)